Find the Best Things

-Trends change and fads come-and-go.
+Trends change, and fads come and go.
 But a visit to a candy shop, for the sheer sugariness or to rekindle nostalgia, is an enduring sentiment.
 Montana has a vibrant candy industry.
-From rows of obscure foreign brands of candy bars to handmade fudge from the kitchens of Mennonite grandmas, there’s a sweet for every tooth.
-Here are the 9 best candy stores in Big Sky Country.
+There's a sweet for every tooth, from rows of obscure foreign brands of candy bars to handmade fudge from the kitchens of Mennonite grandmas.
+Here are the best candy stores in Big Sky Country.

 Montana Candy Emporium, Red Lodge, MT